getify/Functional-Light-JS/ch8.md

 # Functional-Light JavaScript
 # Chapter 8: List Operations

+Did you have fun down our little closures/objects rabbit hole in the previous chapter?
+Welcome back!

 > If you can do something awesome, keep doing it repeatedly.

 We've already seen several brief references earlier in the text to some utilities that we now want to take a very close look at, namely `map(..)`, `filter(..)`, and `reduce(..)`.
 In JavaScript, these utilities are typically used as methods on the array (aka, "list") prototype, so we would naturally refer to them as array or list operations.